-Fall lawn care is no walk in the park.
+Fall lawn care is no walk in the park, though.
 It’s hard work, and Dillon guides you through the four basic steps.

-A hand-aerating tool ($20), which looks like a pitchfork with hollow tines, is labor-intensive and meant for unplugging small sections of grass.
-Gas-powered aerating machines (rental, $20/hour) are about the size of a big lawn mower, and are good for working entire lawns.
+A hand-aerating tool (about $40), which looks like a pitchfork with hollow tines, is labor-intensive and meant for unplugging small sections of grass.
+Gas-powered aerating machines, which can be rented for $20 per hour, are about the size of a big lawn mower, and suited to working entire lawns.
 Bring some muscle when you pick up your rental: Aerating machines are heavy and can be hard to lift into your truck or SUV.

-Bags of inexpensive seed ($35 for 15 pounds) often contain hollow husks, weed seed, and annual rye grass seed, which grows until the first frost then drops dead.
-Splurge on the good stuff ($55 for 15 pounds of Kentucky Bluegrass seed), which resists drought, disease, and insects.
+Bags of inexpensive seed ($12 for three pounds) often contain hollow husks, weed seed, and annual rye grass seed, which grows until the first frost, then drops dead.
+Splurge on the good stuff ($50 for seven pounds of Kentucky Bluegrass seed), which resists drought, disease, and insects.

 Water your new seed every day for 10 to 20 days until it germinates.